You are here

 A fourth-generation string player, Robert deMaine was introduced to the cello at the age of four by his mother and sister, both accomplished cellists.
 At a young age deMaine came to the attention of famed cellists Pierre Fournier and Leonard Rose, both of whom encouraged his continued studies.
 Sponsorship allowed him to study with Rose in the pre-college division of The Juilliard School, after which he attended Meadowmount, the Eastman School of Music, the Piatigorsky Seminar in Los Angeles, Music Academy of the West, the Marlboro School and Festival, and Yale University on full-tuition fellowships.
 Additional studies were undertaken at the University of Southern California and the Kronberg Academy in Germany.

-Before joining the Los Angeles Philharmonic as principal cello in 2013, deMaine served as the James C. Gordon Principal Cello of the Detroit Symphony for over a decade.
-He has previously served as principal cello of the Hartford Symphony, New York String Orchestra, and Connecticut Opera and was guest principal of the St. Paul Chamber Orchestra, Toronto Symphony Orchestra, and the Bergen Philharmonic Orchestra (Norway).
+Before joining the Los Angeles Philharmonic as principal cello in 2012, deMaine served as the James C. Gordon Principal Cello of the Detroit Symphony for over a decade.
+He has previously served as principal cello of the Hartford Symphony, New York String Orchestra, and Connecticut Opera and has been guest principal cello of the St. Paul Chamber Orchestra, Toronto Symphony, and the Bergen Philharmonic in Norway.

 Robert deMaine makes his home in Southern California with his wife, Elizabeth, and two children, Paul, and Annette.
-He is a Thomastik-Infeld Artist and performs on a Jean Baptiste Vuillaume cello from 1841, a gift to him from the Cecilia Benner Trust.
-In August 2014 deMaine will make his Los Angeles Philharmonic concerto debut in a performance of Brahms’ Double Concerto alongside celebrated violinist Hilary Hahn.
-His recording of the John Williams Cello Concerto (Detroit Symphony, Leonard Slatkin conducting) will be released by Naxos later this year.
+He is a Thomastik-Infeld Artist and performs on an immaculately preserved Venetian cello made in 1748 by Domenico Busan.
+A knowledgeable and enthusiastic collector of cellos, deMaine’s other instruments include cellos by Stradivari, Gagliano, and Gragnani, as well as a Vuillaume (courtesy of the Cecilia Benner Trust) and a Guarneri (on loan from the LA Philharmonic).
+In August 2014, deMaine made his Los Angeles Philharmonic concerto debut in a performance of Brahms’ Double Concerto alongside violinist Alina Pogostkina.
+His recording of the John Williams Cello Concerto (Detroit Symphony, Leonard Slatkin conducting) will be released by Naxos in fall 2015.